zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, is_orig: :zeek:type:`bool`, level: :zeek:type:`count`, desc: :zeek:type:`count`)

    Generated for SSL/TLS alert records.
-SSL/TLS sessions start with an unencrypted handshake, and Bro extracts as much information out of that as it can.
+SSL/TLS sessions start with an unencrypted handshake, and Zeek extracts as much information out of that as it can.
 If during that handshake, an endpoint encounters a fatal error, it sends an *alert* record, that in turn triggers this event.
 After an *alert*, any endpoint may close the connection immediately.